 Want to explore seminary study before applying?

 At AMBS, students may take up to two courses without having been admitted to one of the seminary's degree or certificate programs, with a limit of one course per term.
 A nonadmitted student's first AMBS course is 50 percent off regular tuition rates.

-The Intensive Term courses listed below are well suited to students who are exploring seminary studies.
-Nonadmitted students wishing to take one course should use the One-course registration form.
-The early registration deadline is April 9.
+The courses listed below are well suited to students who are exploring seminary studies.
+Nonadmitted students wishing to take an Intensive Term course should use the One-course registration form.
+(Note that registration for Semester One courses opens July 1.)
 Please contact the Registrar's Office with questions.

 |On-campus courses||Online courses||Hybrid courses|